History of Joe Montana in Timeline

 Others born on this day/year

-1966: Notre Dame Wins National Championship
+1966: Notre Dame Wins NCAA National Championship

-1973: WPIAL Class AAA Basketball Championship
+1973: WPIAL Class AAA Boys' Basketball Championship

-1973: Notre Dame Wins National Championship
+1973: Notre Dame Wins NCAA National Championship

-December 15, 1974: Parseghian Resigns
+December 15, 1974: Ara Parseghian Resigns

 1974: Marriage to Kim Moses

-In 1974, Joe Montana married his hometown sweetheart Kim Moses during his second semester at Notre Dame.
+In 1974, Joe Montana married his hometown sweetheart, Kim Moses, during his second semester at Notre Dame.

-1974: Arrival at Notre Dame
+1974: Montana Arrives at Notre Dame

 In the fall of 1974, Joe Montana arrived at Notre Dame, where the football program was coached by Ara Parseghian.

-1975: Impressive Spring Practice
+1975: Impressing Dan Devine During Spring Practice

-1975: Victory Over North Carolina
+1975: Key Role in Notre Dame's Victory Over North Carolina

 1976: Shoulder Separation and Medical Redshirt

-1978: Come-from-Behind Win Against Pitt
+1978: Come-From-Behind Win Against Pitt Panthers

-January 1, 1979: "Chicken Soup Game" in the Cotton Bowl
+January 1, 1979: "The Chicken Soup Game" at the Cotton Bowl

-On January 1, 1979, Joe Montana led Notre Dame to a remarkable 35-34 comeback victory against Houston in the Cotton Bowl, later known as the "Chicken Soup Game".
-Suffering from hypothermia, he was revived with warmed intravenous fluids, blankets, and chicken soup before leading the Irish to three touchdowns in the final eight minutes.
+On January 1, 1979, Joe Montana led Notre Dame to a memorable come-from-behind victory against Houston in the Cotton Bowl, known as "The Chicken Soup Game," overcoming hypothermia to lead the team to a 35-34 win.
+He was fed chicken soup in the locker room.

 1979: NFL Scouts Evaluate Potential Draftees